inner-outer-space/de-zoomcamp-2024/4-analytics-engineering/readme.md

     - Set up to ignore target/, dbt_packages/, logs/
     - Note: compile code is held in the target folder
 - `dbt_project.yml` file <br>
-    - can define global settings and vatiables
+    - can define global settings and variables
     - set a database profile
     - dbt uses this to adapt the ddl it creates to the target DB.
     - If you want to work in different DBs in the project, you can change the setting here and run in a different db.